weleoka/Lab2/host/bugzilla.md

 top
 ```

+If you can surf to BugZilla, but you get a resource error message, as a last resort, you can try restarting the AWS Host computer.
-If you need to restart your computer, you will need to do the following:
+If you restart your AWS Host computer, you will need to do the following:

 ```bash
 # Check if BugZilla is running